AcheronEiden/MicrocontrollerProgramming/README.md

 ---------------------------------------------------------------

- - In the src folder, you will find the external libraries & main code used
+ - In the **src folder**, you will find the external libraries & main code used
- - platformio.ini is the initiation file where it is stated that the used microcontroller used is an atmega328P, the clock frequency is 1000000UL and where the AVRDUDE is located
+ - **platformio.ini** is the initiation file where it is stated that the used microcontroller used is an atmega328P, the clock frequency is 1000000UL and where the AVRDUDE is located